ssokolow/fanfic2ebook/README.rst

 - Python_ 2.x (I forget which version but anything installed by default should do)
 - LXML_
 - httplib2_ (Optional but recommended.
 Provides HTTP caching and compression.)
+- EasyDialogs_ (Windows users only.
+Optional.
+Required for minimal GUI.)

 Runtime Dependencies: (Not included in .exe bundles)